Applies to: Office 365

 The company feed is an organization’s public newsfeed.
 All posts appear to the company, including those created by people that users might not be following.
 Learn more about Company Feed.

 If your organization uses Yammer as its default social network, you can start a conversation about a document, image, or video that is stored in a SharePoint Online document library or in OneDrive for Business.
 The Yammer conversation appears within the document in your browser, allowing for real-time collaboration with people in your organization.
 Anyone with access to the file can take part in the Yammer conversation.
-Learn how to start a Yammer conversation in an Office 365 document.
+Learn how to edit documents from Yammer.

 Users can follow people, documents, sites, and tags to see newsfeed postings associated with people, documents, sites, and tags that interest them.
 Learn more about following a SharePoint site.